The Mind website has information about what physical activity is, how it can support mental health and ideas on what activities people can try

 Your local pharmacy has a multitude of over-the-counter medicines available to buy to treat all manner of aches, pains and discomforts.
 But what do you do if your favourite brands are not in stock?
 Did you know there are often unbranded alternatives?
 It is easy to overlook these items, but you can always turn to the pharmicist for advice and they will point you in the direction of a suitable replacement.

+With this in mind, shop wisely when visiting your community pharmacy, asking for help whenever needed.
+You’ll be able to pick up a host of medicines by browsing the aisles, from pain relief and allergy alleviators, to stomach complaints including indigestion, heartburn, constipation and diarrhoea.
 There are also products to help with blocked ears, eye infections, anti-fungal treatments for athlete’s foot – and everything you can practically think of when it comes to first aid.
 From plasters and antiseptic lotions, to thermometers and alcohol-free cleansing wipes, your pharmacy team are on hand to help with any advice.

 Your local pharmacy should also be seen as a health and wellbeing hub in the heart of your community, so make sure you turn to the team if you have any health or fitness concern you’d like to address.
 For a start, they stock plenty of vitamins and minerals to help your body work properly and stay the healthiest it can be.
 They’ll sometimes offer healthy snacks and low-sugar food options to keep you on a fit and healthy path, not to mention advice and products for helping you lose weight if you’re struggling to maintain a good BMI.
 Found in the form of weight loss supplements, slimming aids and meal replacement alternatives, you must speak to a member of staff about these to ensure it’s the right course of action for you as an individual.